-This is the THIRD article in the Puppy Training Prep Series: a free e-mail course to prepare new puppy owners for raising and training their newest family member.
+This is the THIRD article in the Puppy Training Prep Series

 As I have already mentioned, learning is always ongoing.
 It begins from Day One.
 And just like socialization, learning can happen either passively or actively.
 With passive learning, and by that I mean, learning that happens by chance, there is a possibility that your puppy will learn inappropriate behaviors in his efforts to achieve the things he needs and wants.
 With purposeful active learning through training, learning is supervised by the human to ensure that the puppy learns only appropriate behaviors.
 Therefore, early training is important for all puppies so you can direct the puppy towards learning appropriate behaviors, rather than learning inappropriate ones which you may have to correct or re-train.